determined-ai/determined/docs/manage/config-policies.rst

 .. note::

-   Checkpoint storage can be set for workspaces and in experiment invariant config but the two settings have different uses.
-Checkpoint storage set for a workspace is a default that can be overridden by specifying checkpoint storage in experiment configuration.
-Experiment invariant config is non-overridable and will replace any workspace defaults as well as user-submitted experiment configs.
+   Checkpoint storage can be configured for workspaces and in experiment invariant configs, but they have different functions.
+Workspace checkpoint storage serves as a default that can be overridden by experiment configuration, while any experiment invariant config is fixed and will override both workspace defaults and user-defined configuration.

 WebUI
 =====